revrhythm/Cogs121Project/milestones/milestone5.md

 # Milestone 4

 ### User Action 1:
-Click on Stats > Website Specific Usage, view the statistics on the number of minutes spent on the specific website "youtube.com" during different days of the week.
+View the statistics on the number of minutes spent on the specific website "youtube.com" during different days of the week.

 ### User Action 2:
-Click on Calendar, view the top five websites used on the day 2018-04-25, and check how many minutes were spent on "usgs.gov" that morning.
+View the top five websites used on the day 2018-04-25, and check how many minutes were spent on "usgs.gov" that morning.

 ### Improvements: